nkuzman/helm-charts/charts/person-structure/README.md

   port: 5432 # PostgreSQL port number
   dbName: "database-name" # Name of PostgreSQL database
   user: "database-user" # User which application will use to connect to PostgreSQL
-  liquibaseUser: "liquibase-user" # User which LiquiBase container will use to apply database changes
+  liquibaseUser: "liquibase-user" # User which Liquibase container will use to apply database changes
   schema: "database-schema" # PostgreSQL schema for Person structure application
 ```

-In addition to datasource attributes, it's required to provide an AES encrypted password for database user specified in `datasource.user`, as well as base64 encoded user for LiquiBase user defined in `datasource.liquibaseUser`.
+In addition to datasource attributes, it's required to provide an AES encrypted password for database user specified in `datasource.user`, as well as base64 encoded user for Liquibase user defined in `datasource.liquibaseUser`.

 Encryption key used to encrypt and decrypt datasource password (as well as Kafka passwords) is defined in `secret.decryptionKey` attribute.
 Use this key to encrypt datasource password and define it in `secret.datasourcePassword`.

-Password for LiquiBase user (which will apply database changes for each version) has to be base64 encoded, and is not related to `secret.decryptionKey` attribute.
+Password for Liquibase user (which will apply database changes for each version) has to be base64 encoded, and is not related to `secret.decryptionKey` attribute.

 Datasource secret configuration: